 On pairing wine with breakfast:

-When it comes to pairing wine with breakfast, going light on ABV is important to keep you happy (and not sluggish) throughout the day.
-Breakfast stollen is frequently accompanied by a half of a grapefruit, so instead, we’ve including the grapefruit element in the beverage itself.
+When pairing wine with breakfast, going light on ABV is important to keep you happy (and not sluggish) throughout the day.
+A half of a grapefruit frequently accompanies breakfast stollen, so instead, we’ve included the grapefruit element in the beverage itself.
 If you’re looking for the right sparkler for this pairing, try Prosecco.

 Christmas Pudding and Madeira

-Christmas pudding is one of those desserts you either A.) love and look forward to, or B.) absolutely hate.
+Christmas pudding is one of those desserts you either A) love and look forward to or B) absolutely hate.
 If you’re in group A, I highly recommend you start investigating fortified wines like Madeira over the holidays.
-The cold season is the perfect time to enjoy sipping wines (fortified wines served in small, 75 ml / 3 oz portions) full of rich nutty-sweet flavors.
-They also happen to pair marvelously with puddings, fruitcakes, nuts, and all the other delights of winter.
+The cold season is perfect for sipping fortified wines (served in small, 75 ml / 3 oz portions), full of rich nutty-sweet flavors.
+These wines also pair marvelously with puddings, fruitcakes, nuts, and other winter delights.

 There is an increasing number of environmentally-conscious vegetarians who are new to the wine scene.
-Fortunately, an increasing number of excellent umami-rich options exist, and this one, the Pistachio-Cranberry Roast (a recipe from Jamie Oliver), is what we’ll be making for the vegetarian crew at chez Wine Folly.
+Fortunately, a growing number of excellent umami-rich options exist.
+This one, the Pistachio-Cranberry Roast (a recipe from Jamie Oliver), is what we’ll be making for the vegetarian crew at chez Wine Folly.
 We opted for Agiorgitiko (a Greek red) for several reasons:

-- The high acidity and red fruit flavors in this wine will complement the cranberry
+- This wine’s high acidity and red fruit flavors will complement the cranberry.

 Mince Pies/Cornish Pasties and Primitivo

-I have no idea why cornish pasties aren’t more popular in the US because they are awesome.
-Take yummy bits of meat along with raisins and other dried fruits baked into a small personal pie.
-Apparently, you can find mince pies in the UK and Australia (We’ve had Aussie pasties and they are amazing!).
-Since this dish offers both savory and sweet flavors, a great wine to pair would have a high element of fruitiness but also a medium body to match the intensity.
-For this, a Primitivo (Italian Zinfandel) fits the bill perfectly, however, there are some other exciting wines in Southern Italy that will do wonders too, including Frappato (from Sicily) and Gaglioppo (from Calabria).
+I wonder why Cornish pasties aren’t more popular in the US; they are awesome.
+Take yummy bits of meat, raisins, and other dried fruits baked into a small personal pie.
+You can find mince pies in the UK and Australia (we’ve had Aussie pasties, which are amazing!).
+Since this dish offers both savory and sweet flavors, a great wine to pair would have prominent fruity flavors but also a medium body to match the intensity.
+For this, a Primitivo (Italian Zinfandel) fits the bill perfectly.
+However, some other exciting wines in Southern Italy will do wonders, too, including Frappato (from Sicily) and Gaglioppo (from Calabria).

 Roast Pheasant and Côtes du Rhône

-If you haven’t had pheasant before, you can choose between farm-raised pheasant (which tastes like a richer version of chicken) or wild pheasant (which offers more gamey, dark meat).
-For both options, a GSM blend is the perfect pairing.
-The Côtes du Rhône region is the origin place of this blend and the region produces a style with slightly more earthiness than the Australian and American versions.
-For dishes which include lots of roasted harvest foods, the earthiness in Côtes du Rhône seems to disappear and brings out the more fruity flavors in the wine.
+If this is your first time having pheasant, you can choose between farm-raised pheasant (which tastes like a richer version of chicken) or wild pheasant (which offers more gamey, dark meat).
+A GSM blend is ideal for both options.
+Originating in the Côtes du Rhône, these blends are earthier than their Australian or American counterparts.
+For dishes with lots of roasted harvest foods, the earthiness in Côtes du Rhône seems to disappear, bringing out the more fruity flavors in the wine.

 Prime Rib and Reserva Rioja

 Prime rib is one of the top American favorite entrées for the holidays.
-Because prime rib is so intense, you really want a wine with the same level of oomph to match with it (this is not a job for Pinot Noir).
-Cabernet Sauvignon would be a great choice, but if you’re interested in something a little more elevating, a Reserva Rioja has enough delicacy to pair with the flavor of prime rib (which is somehow both meaty and delicate) while maintaining higher tannin, which will cleanse your palate.
+Prime rib’s intensity calls for an equally bold wine (Pinot Noir won’t cut it).
+Cabernet Sauvignon would be a great choice, but if you’re interested in something a little more elevating, a Rioja Reserva has enough delicacy to pair with the flavor of prime rib (which is somehow both meaty and delicate) while maintaining higher tannin, which will cleanse your palate.

 Roast Turkey and Marsanne/Roussanne

-We had oodles of red wine recommendations for turkey pairings on Thanksgiving, so we thought that instead it might be fun to introduce a white wine that does wonders with birds.
+We had oodles of red wine recommendations for turkey pairings on Thanksgiving, so we thought that instead, it might be fun to introduce a white wine that does wonders with birds.
 Marsanne and Roussanne are Rhône Valley wine grapes that produce a richer style of white similar to Chardonnay.
-In the US, the Rhône Rangers Organization has championed these 2 wines and they grow from Southern California all the way up to Washington.
+In the US, the Rhône Rangers organization has championed these two wines, and they grow from Southern California up to Washington.

 Baked Pasta and Barbera